ntd284/Clearerio_assignment/README.md

-# ClearerIO Data Engineering Challenge
+# Clearer Data Engineering Challenge

 ## 1. If we provide services to Ecommerce Merchants, then in your opinion: